 Why do I find my profile there?

-Some authors have a ResearchGate profile they are not aware of until they get questions via the discussion groups or requests for full text articles.
-Because of the powerful indexing tools used for ResearchGate you may be confronted with this.
+Some authors have a ResearchGate profile they are unaware of until they get questions via the discussion groups or requests for full-text articles.
+Because of the powerful indexing tools used for ResearchGate, you may be confronted with this.

 You can choose to edit your profile.
 Maybe only to see to it that your references are at least correct or perhaps engage in discussion groups and make your work available to others by being open to full paper requests.

-If you want to upload your paper and make it available online we would recommend uploading the latest accepted version, without the publishers editing en final layout.
+If you want to upload your paper and make it available online we would recommend uploading the author version, without the publishers editing en final layout.
 Most publishers do not allow the official version, to be made available online.
-If you prefer not to put the pdf online you can make it available to colleagues and researchers via your “Request full text” button, but still then you can only send a pre-print edition of the article.
+If you prefer not to put the pdf online you can make it available to colleagues and researchers via your “Request full text” button, but again you can only send an author version of the article.

-In general, publishers like Elsevier and IEEE allow pre-print accepted versions of articles to be published on your personal web-page and most of the time also repositories.
+In general, publishers like Elsevier and IEEE allow pre-print accepted versions of articles to be published on your personal web page and most of the time also repositories.
 ResearchGate profiles itself as a personal web space for your research and so dances around the issue of being a repository or even a general (commercial) research database.
-That is why at the moment most people feel comfortable to make your pre-print / author version or even final published versions of their articles available via ResearchGate.
+That is why at the moment most people feel comfortable making their pre-print / author version or even final published versions of their articles available via ResearchGate.

-Publishers however do have a clear set of rules for use of the articles they publish; see for example these individual publishers' sites:
+Publishers, however, have a clear set of rules for use of the articles they publish; see individual publishers' sites for more information.

-For all major publishers we have seen, your Open Access articles are free for you to upload and make available.
+For all major publishers, your Open Access articles are free for you to upload and make available.

 Please be aware of other copyright rules when making papers available online.
-Consult the ITC library copyright guide https://www.itc.nl/Pub/Home/library/Library-Guides/Library-Guides-Copyright-guide/copyright-and-intellectual-property or contact Marga Koelen at email@example.com
+Consult the ITC library copyright guide or contact the ITC Library staff.